conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 ````

-## Kafka Concepts
+## Application Team Resources
 When Application & ApplicationInstance are defined, Application Teams can now organize and structure their application as they see wish.
 There are 2 groups of resources where Application Teams are given autonomy:
 - Kafka-related resources, allowing teams to define their Topics, Subjects, Connectors, ...
-- Console-related resources, specifically ApplicationGroup, allowing them to define internally who can do what within their Team.
+- Console-related resources, in particular ApplicationGroup, allowing them to define internally who can do what within their Team.

 ### Kafka resources
-This is how Application Teams can create the resources they need around Kafka
+This is how Application Teams can create the Kafka resources they need for their applications
 ````yaml
 # Topic example
 ---